Conflict Resolution – Family Mediation – Family Mediation at Distance – Civil and Commercial Mediation

 Family Mediation and Family Mediation at Distance

-Married spouses and common-law spouses may choose to negotiate and to settle the issues and the consequences of their separation by undertaking family mediation.
+Married spouses, common-law spouses and those who have a civil union may choose to negotiate and to settle the issues and the consequences of their separation by undertaking family mediation.
 The topics discussed and negotiated may be the parental authority, the sharing of time between the parents and their children, the child support for the children and the special expenses related to them, the division of the family patrimony, the division of other assets and debts, and spousal support, also known as alimony.
 What is said in mediation is confidential.

 The fees of the mediator are paid by the ministry of Justice in the following cases:

-- 5 hours of mediation, including all the time past by the mediator for the work done outside the sessions, for married spouses and common-law spouses who have at least one child under their care and have not had a judgment; and
+- 5 hours of mediation, including all the time past by the mediator for the work done outside the sessions, for parents who have at least one common dependent child and do not have a judgment nor an agreement;

-- 2 and a half hours of mediation, including all the time past by the mediator for the work done outside the sessions, to modify a judgment or an agreement for parents having at least one child under their care.
+- 2 and a half hours of mediation, including all the time past by the mediator for the work done outside the sessions, to modify a judgment or an agreement for parents who have at least one common dependent child; and

 During the mediation sessions, the parents/spouses share information, bring the pertinent documents, communicate their needs and those of their children, evaluate the options brought at the mediation table, the whole to be able to take enlightened decisions and negotiate amicable agreements.
 A mediator is impartial and acts as a facilitator.
 Once the parents/spouses have concluded their final agreements, as mediator I thereafter prepare and draft the Summary of Mediated Agreements that I read, sign and give to each of them.
 That document is in fact the result of their agreements and it ends their mediation.